NullPointerExceptionError/HomeDisplayPi/README.md

    ```bash
    pip install -r requirements.txt
    ```
 7. Navigate into the `main.py` file in the src folder and type in your inverter ip address (`inverter_ip = ""`).
-You can find your inverters' ip-address simply by using apps like [WIFIman](https://play.google.com/store/apps/details?id=com.ubnt.usurvey&hl=en)
+You can find your inverters' ip-address simply by using apps like [WIFIman](https://play.google.com/store/apps/details?id=com.ubnt.usurvey&hl=en).
+Then type in your username (`username = "user"`) and password (`password = "your-password"`) for the WiNet-S interface.
+Please note: this isn't normally the same account as for the iSolarCloud app.
+If you have never changed this password, leave the default values as they are.

 # Wiring
 Note: The programm works also without the more accurate DS18B20 sensor.